SamErde/No-Cert-Left-Behind/README.md

 # No Cert Left Behind
-Generate a report of exiring certificates from your Active Directory Certificate Services Certificate Authority.
+Generate a report of expiring certificates from your Active Directory Certificate Services Certificate Authority.

 This script checks ADCS Certificate Authorities for issued certificate requests that are expiring in the next 45 days.

-Specify a list of template names to include, and it will translate that to their OIDs, find expiring certs using those templates, and then send a report as directed.
+Specify a list of the template names that you want to check, and it will translate that to their OIDs, find expiring certs using those templates, and then send a report as directed.
+It is recommended to ignore certain templates that are always automatically renewed by computer and users.

 Depends on the PSPKI module at https://www.powershellgallery.com/packages/PSPKI and the AD Certificate Services RSAT feature.